Skip to content

 Skills You Need To Transcribe Interviews

 Excellent listening skills, the ability to type quickly, and great attention to detail are all necessary to be a great transcriptionist.
-As an interview transcriber, hopefully, you will have high-quality audio files of interviews to work with and type out what is being said word-for-word if you can.
+As an interview transcriber, you will hopefully have high-quality audio files of interviews to work with, typing out what is being said word-for-word whenever possible.

 So, if you are interested in becoming an interview transcriber, you can do a few things to improve your skills.
 First, practice typing quickly and accurately, as your typing speed matters.
 Then, try transcribing short audio files of interviews or conversations.
 You can download virtually any audio file from the internet and learn the skills with practice.